Trading day

+NYSE and NASDAQ

-The NYSE and NASDAQ average about 252 trading days a year.
-This is from 365.25 (days on average per year) * 5/7 (proportion work days per week) - 6 (weekday holidays) - 4*5/7 (fixed date holidays) = 252.03 ≈ 252.
+The NYSE and NASDAQ average about 251 trading days a year.
+This is from 365.2425 (days on average per year) * 5/7 (proportion work days per week) - 10 (holidays) = 250.8875 ≈ 251.

 The holidays where the stock exchange is closed are New Year's Day, Martin Luther King Jr. Day, Presidents' Day, Good Friday, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day; there are also some holidays where trading is permitted, including Columbus Day, Veterans Day, and New Year's Eve.
-For Juneteenth, Independence Day, Christmas Day and New Year's Day if they fall on a weekend day, the next consecutive weekday has the holiday observed and the market closed on that date.
+If Juneteenth, Independence Day, Christmas Day and New Year's Day fall on a weekend, the public holiday is observed on the preceding Friday (for a Sarturday holiday) or the following Monday (For a Sunday holiday) instead, meaning that every holiday results in one fewer trading day.

 Up to three trading days (July 3, the day after Thanksgiving, and Christmas Eve) are shortened, i.e. the exchanges are open from 9:30AM–1:00PM, depending on where they fall in the calendar year (if July 3 or Christmas Eve fall on a weekend, the shortened day is simply skipped).

-Juneteenth was added as a national holiday and market holiday on June 17, 2021.
+Juneteenth was declared a national holiday on June 17, 2021.
+It was first observed as a national holiday and a market holiday on June 20, 2022.

-Trading day calendar

-2016

-There are exactly 252 trading days in 2016.
-January has the fewest (19), and August the most (23), with an average of 21 per month, or 63 per quarter.

-Out of a possible 366 days, 105 days are weekend days (Saturday and Sunday) when the stock exchanges are closed.
-Eight of the nine holidays which close the exchanges fall on weekdays, with Christmas being observed on Monday, December 26.
-There is one shortened trading session on Friday, November 25 (the day after Thanksgiving Day).

-2017

-There are exactly 251 trading days in 2017.
-February and April have the fewest (19), and March and August the most (23), with an average of 20.9 per month, or 62.8 per quarter.

-Out of a possible 365 days, 105 days are weekend days (Saturday and Sunday) when the stock exchanges are closed.
-Eight of the nine holidays which close the exchanges fall on weekdays, with New Year's Day being observed on Monday, January 2.
-There are two shortened trading sessions: on Monday, July 3 (the day before Independence Day), and on Friday, November 24 (the day after Thanksgiving Day).